Sanderson17/contact-manager/README.md

 # contact-manager

-My C# project is a contact manager application that hosts a list of contacts, allows contacts to be added or removed and displays all contacts added.
+My C# project is a contact manager application that creates a list of contacts by allowing contacts to be added or removed and can display all contacts added or give the user the option to exit the program; the list clears when the program is exited.

 # Basic Requirements

 *Create at least one class:
- *I will create a Contact class to satisfy this requirement
+ *I created a Contact class to satisfy this requirement

 *Create at least one object:
- *I will create a Contact object to satisfy this requirement
+ *I created a Contact object to satisfy this requirement

 (Using and displaying the data in the application)